rui-tx/jeopardy/slides.md

 ## Spot the Bug

-There were atleast a couple of flaws/bugs/missing features with the game
+There were at least a couple of flaws/bugs/missing features with the game

 ### Did you spot them all?